-The shares of emissions for each air pollutant reported under the NFR category are presented in Table 4.24.
+The shares of emissions for each air pollutant reported under the NFR category are presented in Table 4.23.

-Table 4.24 Contribution of nitric acid production to total emissions in 2017.
+Table 4.23 Contribution of nitric acid production to total emissions in 2018.

-Pollutant Emissions from other mineral products in 2017 Total emissions in 2017 Unit Share of total emissions % % reported by the plants NOx (as NO2) 0.444 129.85 Gg 0.3 100 whole plant and not by individual processes.
-It has not been possible to make a complete split between emissions from fuel based and non-fuel based sources in the air emissions inventory system.
+Pollutant Emissions from other mineral products in Total emissions in Unit Share of total emissions % % reported by the plants NOx (as NO2) 0.428 126.6 Gg 0.3 100

-Emissions of those plants that report their emissions to the supervising authorities4 according to the monitoring requirements in the environmental permits are in most cases reported as aggregated for the
+Emissions of those plants that report their emissions to the supervising authorities according to the monitoring requirements in the environmental permits are in most cases reported as aggregated for the whole plant and not by individual processes.
+It has not been possible to make a complete split between emissions from fuel based and non-fuel-based sources in the air emissions inventory system.

-4 The emission data is available from the VAHTI database after it has been checked and approved by the authorities.
+&lt;sup>4 The emission data is available from the VAHTI database after it has been checked and approved by the authorities.